bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-17-the-hope-cultivation.md

 </div>

 <div class="verse">
-<h3><span class="verse-number">🔮 Verse 36</span></h3>
+<h3><span class="verse-number">💫 Verse 36</span></h3>
 <p>The hope cultivation transforms you into a beacon of possibility, a creator of positive change, and a living example of human potential.
-This evidence-based optimism is essential to the ultimate life.</p>
+This evidence-based optimism is essential to Joa.</p>
 </div>

 <div class="chapter-footer">